choorhong/bun-ny/README.md

 npx bun run start:dev
 ```

+You may access the swagger OpenAPI docs at http://localhost:3000/swagger

 This project was created using `bun init` in bun v1.2.2.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.